Roshr2211/MCP_data_engineering/README.md

 ### Dependencies

 See `pyproject.toml` for project dependencies.
-Currently, the project has no external dependencies.
+The project uses:
+- `docker-mcp` for Docker operations
+- `postgres-mcp` for PostgreSQL operations
+- `dbt-postgres` for dbt transformations

+### dbt Configuration

+The dbt project connects to the `demo` database using the `app` user.
+Connection details are configured in `MCP_dbt/profiles.yml`.